CPD Providers and Planners

 What do I need to submit?
 How much does it cost?
 How long does it take?

-Complete information regarding accreditation categories, materials to be submitted, fees, criteria, policies, timelines, etc. can be found within A Guide to Mainpro Accreditation.
+Complete information regarding certification categories, materials to be submitted, fees, criteria, policies, and timelines can be found within “Understanding Mainpro+ Certification” guide.

 How do I apply for Mainpro+ certification?

 Applications must be submitted via our online certification program, CERT+.
 Paper-based applications will not be accepted.

 Learn more about CERT+.